Page 327 - ALTA Endorsements Guide

 necessary or appropriate by the surveyor and insurer.
 Preparation of a new description should also generally be avoided when the record

-must be provided stating (a) that the new description describes the same real estate as the record description or, (b) if it does not, how the
+note must be provided stating (a) that the new description describes the same real estate as the record description or, (b) if it does not,

 iii.
 The point of beginning, the remote point of beginning or point of commencement (if applicable) and all distances and directions identified